 In the first few years of life, over 1 million neural connections are formed every second in a child’s brain.
 These connections are created through a child’s early experiences with the world and positive interactions with adults.

 85% of a child’s brain is developed by age 5.
 Sensory pathways develop first, followed by early language skills and higher cognitive development skills.

 Academic achievement gaps begin as early as 18 months of age.
-It is at this point that differences in the size of a child’s vocabulary first appear.
-Language development is a key component of Kindergarten readiness and Kindergarten readiness is a key predictor of lifetime academic success.
+It's at this point that differences in the size of a child’s vocabulary first appear.
+Language development is a key component of Kindergarten readiness, and Kindergarten readiness is a key predictor of lifetime academic success.

-By age 3, children who are immersed in a language-rich environment tend to develop vocabularies 2 to 3 times larger than children who are raised in language-poor environments.
+By age three, children who are immersed in a language-rich environment tend to develop vocabularies two to three times larger than children who are raised in language-poor environments.
 The amount and variety of words that a child is exposed to in the early years matter.

 If a child begins school behind their peers, they tend to remain behind throughout their academic careers.
-Research demonstrates that if 100 children leave first grade without really knowing how to read, by the end of fourth grade, 88 of those children remain poor readers.
+Research demonstrates that if 100 children leave first grade without truly knowing how to read, 88 of those children remain poor readers by the end of fourth grade.